 Fisheries in Southeast Asia contributes to high fisheries production making many countries in the region among the top ten highest producers of fish in the world.
 However, the perceived lack of selectivity of fishing net and the resultant capture of huge quantities and diversity of non-target species, including endangered species, coupled with its significant effect on the environment as overfishing threatens fish stocks globally, reduces biodiversity, alters the ecosystem functioning, and jeopardizes the food security and livelihoods of people.
-Considering the Environmental damage caused by fishing especially traditional trawlers that about 40,000 are still active and directly impact the degradation of the bottom/seabed habitats, spread of marine plastic debris from lost or abandoned nets, and occurrence of microplastics, as well as increased emission of CO2 into the air.
+Considering the Environmental damage caused by fishing especially traditional trawlers that about 40,000 vessels are still active and directly impact the degradation of the bottom/seabed habitats, spread of marine plastic debris from lost or abandoned nets, and occurrence of microplastics, as well as increased emission of CO2 into the air.
 These negative impacts will intensify through time if major measures were not taken to address those mentioned impacts.

-To solve these problems, SEAFDEC with the support from the UN Environment Program (UNEP) in cooperation with ASEAN Member States has drafted the Concept Proposal with aims to seek the international donors either Green Climate Funds or GEF.
-The Objectives of the project is the sustainability of the ocean health through the best practices and fishing gear innovations in the Southeast Asia.
-The project design consists of four main actions that are urgently needed: 1) Promotion of effective fisheries management policies, 2) Development of innovative technology and capacity building, 3) Enhancement fisheries resources and rehabilitation of the seabed habitats, and 4) Strengthening national and regional cooperation and coordination.
+To solve these problems, SEAFDEC with the support from the UN Environment Program (UNEP) has drafted the Concept Proposal through the reviewing of gap analysis and consultation with the six Fisheries Refugia implementing countries with aims to seek the international donors either Green Climate Funds (GCF) and/or Global Environment Facilities (GEF).
+The Objectives of the project concept note is the sustainability of ocean/ecosystem health through the best practices and fishing gear innovations in the Southeast Asia.
+The project design consists of four main actions that are urgently needed in the Southeast Asia as follows: 1) Promotion of effective fisheries management policies, 2) Development of innovative technologies for sustainable fisheries and capacity building, 3) Enhancing Management of fishery resources through Intensified efforts in habitat conservation and rehabilitation, and 4) Strengthening national and regional cooperation and coordination.
 Given that, the enormous impacts of destructive fishing practices particularly bottom trawl fishing on the health of the oceans should be impeded, particularly the alterations caused on the seabed habitats and in marine biodiversity on the continental shelf of Southeast Asia (Sunda Shelf).
-Such evidence is also necessary to effectively assess and manage the environmental impacts of fishing methods and to address tradeoffs given that bottom trawl fishing makes a substantial contribution to human food supply in the world market.
+Such evidence is also necessary to effectively assess and manage the environmental impacts of fishing methods and to address tradeoffs given that the major fishing gears such as bottom trawl fishing makes a substantial contribution to human food supply in the world market.

-The proposal was developed based on the reviews of more than 150 published research papers at national, regional and global issues.
-The first draft had been addressed at the RSTC2 in May and PSC2 in November 2019 for consideration and suggestions.
-This is the 2nd draft that modification is based on the suggestions by the project committee.
+The concept note was developed based on the reviews of more than 150 research papers published at national, regional and global issues.
+The first draft had been addressed at the 2nd Regional Scientific and Technical Committee Meeting, the 2nd Project Steering Committee Meeting and the 3rd Regional Scientific and Technical Committee Meeting of the SEAFDEC/UNEP/GEF Project on Fisheries Refugia in May, November 2019, and February 2020, respectively for consideration and comments.
+This is the final draft that has been amended based on the suggestions by the Refugia Project Committee from six countries.
 The key change in this title is focused on the best practices and fishing gear Innovations.
-It is expected that the concept proposal will be addressed for consideration and comments which lead to further consultation with SEAFDEC Member Countries in details for finalizing the concept proposal to submit to UNEP as a GEF and GCF 's agency for funds.
+It is expected that the concept Note will be addressed for consideration, comments and support from the SEAFDEC Council in April 2020 for further finalizing and submit to UNEP as a GEF and GCF 's agency for funding.
+The full-project document will be further developed in consultation with relevant countries in the Southeast Asia.
+The required fund is about 50 Million for 5 Years implementation.
+In case for GCF, the relevant countries to the project have to coordinate with National Designated Authority (NDA) and seek for "No Objection Letter" for the Project Preparation Facility (PPF).
+The similar requirements for GEF, the relevant countries to the project have to coordinate through the environment agency for endorsement.